mariopineda/drpineda.ca/_posts/2014-02-04-Why-do-we-teach-math.md

 ---
 layout: post
-title: Why do we teach math?
+title: Dr. Pineda's Classroom: Why do we teach math?
 description: Why do we teach math?
 What do students studying to become mathematics teachers think?
 modified: 2014-02-04
 category: Math